 The keyboard comes with paper works, a set of extra WASD and numeric keys from 1-4, and a key cap puller.
 Kingston HyperX also decided to included a nice travel sleeve with a side pouch.
-A nice touch that fits the wandering gamer’s lifestyle.
+It’s not a waterproof bag yet it’s a nice touch that fits the wandering gamer’s lifestyle.

 HyperX Alloy FPS DESIGN & BUILD QUALITY:

 The HyperX Alloy FPS is a minimalistic gaming mechanical keyboard built from the ground up.
 Design is neat, and the build quality is rather impressive with little to no flex thanks to the steel plating.